gnudatalanguage/gdl/README.md

   bugs, complaints, suggestions and comments.

 Code enhancements in the form of pull requests are very welcome!
-Note that contributions can be made in C/C++, IDL/GDL as well as Python.
+Note that contributions can be made in C/C++, IDL/GDL or Python, as well as by providing enhancements and extensions of the README files, diagnostic messages, etc.

+Among the major challenges GDL development is facing there are:
+- [enhancing test coverage](https://codecov.io/github/gnudatalanguage/gdl?branch=master) by writting test programs in GDL
+- coming up with a viable workflow for developing and maintaining GDL reference docs and examples (using the [Jupyter kernel](https://github.com/gnudatalanguage/idl_kernel)?)
+- bringing in into the team the needed know-how to address the [backlog of ANTLR-related issues](https://github.com/gnudatalanguage/gdl/labels/antlr)
+- incresing presence within and interoperability with the Python ecosystem (including adding support for Python 3 - calling GDL from Python 2 and calling Python 2 from GDL is already implemented!)
+Help welcome!

 Information resources
 ---------------------